heinosasshallik/DW-Demid-Merilyn-Kyrylo-Pavlo/loot/catacombs.md

 # Catacombs Loot & Boons

-- **Lightning Spear (Hvitr’s Boon)**
-  - Conducts lightning; can channel a lightning strike when invoked (Antha-only trigger).
-Possible multifunction staff with a diamond tip (uncertain).
-  - Electrical discharge if handled improperly (was zapping when pried).

-- **Magnetized Shield**
-  - Electromagnetic pull; can trap/hold metal objects; useful for climbing or disarming.
-Was stuck to metal in the vault puzzle.
+- **Atgir — Spear of St. Sigrid (Atgir and Skoldir set)**
+  - Reach, thrown, near, +1 damage, 1 weight.
+Ash haft, steel point, silver lightning inlay.
+Light for its size.
+  - If you are not devoted to St. Sigrid and pick it up, you take 1d6 lightning (drop it).
+  - If you wield both Atgir and Skoldir: any foe that deals you melee damage is forcefully repelled.

+- **Skoldir — Shield of St. Sigrid (Atgir and Skoldir set)**
+  - +1 armor, 2 weight.
+Large rectangular ash shield banded in steel with four silver lightning bolts from a central boss.
+  - If not devoted to St. Sigrid and you pick it up, you take 1d6 lightning (drop it).
-  - Can hold a heavy rectangular metal bar with such strength that STR-1 users can’t pry it off; a STR+2 fighter can.
+  - Skoldir’s magnetism can clamp a heavy rectangular metal bar so firmly STR-1 users can’t pry it off; STR+2 fighter can.

 - **Boon of St. Igritt**
   - St. Igritt will petition Hvitr to send a lightning strike on the party’s behalf.
-Hvitr is angered by the tomb desecrations (Bob was the main desecrator), so the strike could be aimed at a party member if displeased; resolve at use time.
+Hvitr is angered by the tomb desecrations (Bob led), so the strike could be aimed at a party member if displeased; resolve at use time.

 - **Amber Crystals (spent)**
-  - Oxygenating ignition crystals: set fire to anything flammable they touch; turn sulfur-laced solidified lava back into molten lava; do not ignite normal stone; likely harmless on non-magical metal (magical metal unknown).
-Party currently has none (Forobor expended his; disciple’s cache lost/unknown).
+  - Oxygenating ignition crystals: ignite anything flammable; turn sulfur-laced solidified lava back to molten; do not ignite normal stone; ordinary metal seems unaffected (magical metal unknown).
+Party has none left (Forobor spent his; disciple’s cache lost/unknown).

 ## Vault / Puzzle Notes
-- Puzzle combined righteousness + distance/safety; shield and spear were magnetized/zapping when grabbed.
-Solution likely to use rope/insulation/“worthy use” answer to avoid destruction.
+- Atgir & Skoldir puzzle combined righteousness plus distance/insulation; grabbing triggered shocks and magnetism.
+Likely solvable with rope/insulation/declaring a worthy purpose to avoid destruction.